Microneedling at Home: Is It Safe?

 Questions to Ask About Microneedling at Home

 There are many factors to evaluate before choosing to microneedle at home.
-To help determine if microneedling at home is the best choice, here are three questions to consider:
+To help determine if microneedling at home is the best choice, here are five questions to consider:

 1. Can Microneedling at Home Help Improve My Facial Appearance?